vohoangvietuit/ReactNativeRoom/CARO_BLE_GAME_GUIDE.md

 ## 1. What We're Building

-A **real-time multiplayer Caro game** (Gomoku — 5-in-a-row on a 15×15 board) where two Android phones can play against each other over Bluetooth, with spectators able to watch.
+A **real-time multiplayer Caro game** (Gomoku — 5-in-a-row on a 15×15 board) where two Android phones can play against each other over Bluetooth.
 No internet, no server, no latency.
+Features proper game state synchronization with comprehensive test coverage.

 ### Game Mechanics

 - **15×15 board** with X and O players
 - **5-in-a-row wins** (horizontal, vertical, or diagonal)
-- **Two game modes:**
+- **Two player modes:**
   - **Host** — creates a game, advertises via BLE, plays as X
   - **Challenger** — scans for games, joins as O
-  - **Spectators** — others can join and watch (read-only)
-- **Real-time sync** — moves appear on both devices instantly via BLE GATT notifications
+- **Real-time sync** — moves appear on both devices instantly via BLE GATT notifications with proper CCCD descriptor write sequencing
+- **Game state persistence** — all moves stored in Room database; game state re-hydrates on app navigation
+- **Proper serialization** — Boolean fields in native responses are properly typed (not string coercion)
 - **Game history** — all moves stored in Room database, persist between sessions

 ### Complete Architecture